barreleye/barreleye/README.md

 Source code for Barreleye is variously licensed under a number of different licenses.
 A copy of each license can be found in [each repository](https://github.com/barreleye).

 - Libraries and SDKs, each located in its own distinct repository, are released under either the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) or [MIT License](https://opensource.org/licenses/MIT).
-- Core code for Barreleye, located in [this repository](https://github.com/barreleye/barreleye), is released under the [GNU Affero General Public License 3.0](/LICENSE).
+- Core code for Barreleye, located in [this repository](https://github.com/barreleye/barreleye), is released under the [Apache 2.0](/LICENSE).